jzuhone/pyxsim/doc/source/source_models/thermal_sources.rst

 Examples
 ++++++++

-A simple invocation of the IGM model using a single metallicity field:
+A simple invocation of the IGM model using a single metallicity field, and log-spaced energy binning:

 .. code-block:: python